playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 A variable can be initially considered as a box to keep things in.
 And since there can be millions of "boxes" inside a computer, we need to differentiate them, which is why each one has a unique name, address (where it's kept in the memory), etc.

-So, for any value that needs to be used, we can ask the computer to create a unique **variable** and **affect** our value to that variable so that we're able to use it throughout the code.
+So, for any value that needs to be used, we can ask the computer to create a unique **variable** and **assign** our value to that variable so that we're able to use it throughout the code.

 > A more extensive explanation on how computers store and handle variables can be found [here](https://unicorn-utterances.com/posts/how-computers-speak).